 Who will OBU share your data with?

 Your data will be shared, only where required, to comply with NHS care settings requirements and placement providers.
-A summary of the data will be shared with Oxfordshire County Council Public Health team, Wiltshire Public Health team, Public Health England, NHS, OBU Test and Trace team and Major Incident lead.
+A summary of the data will be shared with the Office for Students, Oxfordshire County Council Public Health team, Wiltshire Public Health team, UK Health Security Agency, NHS, OBU Test and Trace team and Major Incident lead.

 Will OBU transfer my data outside of the EEA?